 …and it goes out into the wider world as well

-Every year we select five or six countries to focus on during the year usually connected with a timely celebration.
+Every year we select three or four countries to focus on during the year usually connected with a timely celebration.
 The selection is based on countries that relate to our third and fourth-year students’ ethnicities or their families’ travels and experiences or a strong interest in a particular culture.
 Other countries are added to offer a broader picture of the world taking into account the rich variety of customs, religions, foods, geographical features, and wildlife.